 Low Floor Operation arrived on the route in August 2001 with the allocation of brand new Plaxton President double-deckers.
 These were replaced in July 2008 by brand new Alexander Dennis Enviro400 vehicles.

-Firstgroup’s decision to withdraw from London operations saw its Northumberland Park depot sold to Go Ahead London, with its route contracts novating to the new operator on 31 March 2012.
-The route has continued unchanged ever since and will passed to Arriva London, operated from Enfield garage with Wrightbus Eclipse Gemini 2 vehicles, in mid-2020.
+FirstGroup’s decision to withdraw from London operations saw its Northumberland Park depot sold to Go Ahead London, with its route contracts novating to the new operator on 31 March 2012.
+The route has continued unchanged ever since, with a change of operator on June 6 2020, when Arriva London took over the route following a tender change.
+Route 191 is now operated from Enfield garage with Wrightbus Eclipse Gemini 2 vehicles.